govsocial-org/govsocial-org.github.io/docs/operating/mastodon.md

 Scroll down the list of `Scopes` until you see `admin:read:accounts` and `admin:write:accounts` and check those.
 You can uncheck everything else in the `Scopes` area.

 When you're done, click `Submit`.
+Edit your newly created application by clicking on it.
 This will generate and display the OAuth token that you need at the top of the page.
 The `Client key` and `Client secret` are the values you will need for creating the Tines credential.
 You don't have to write these down - you'll be able to access them from this menu whenever you need them.
+Leave this screen open, and switch to your Tines tenant in a different browser tab.

 #### Tines Credential